robotframework/robotframework-RFCP-syllabus/Chapter_5_Exploring_Advanced_Constructs.md

 ### 5.1.3 Global Variables via Command Line

-As described earlier, Global Variables can be statically defined via command line options.
+As described earlier, global variables can be statically defined via command-line options.

 The command line option `--variable` or `-v` can be used to define global variables.
 This option can be used multiple times to define multiple variables.